Ryagg/st-archive/TESTING.md

 -   See comment above.

-#### **Expectation: as an admin I want to be able to delete reviews from users if they contain any form of unacceptable content**
+#### **Expectation: as an admin, I want to be able to delete reviews from users if they contain any form of unacceptable content**

 -   This feature is not implemented yet.
-In a future update to the site I want to go one step further and check the reviews before adding them to the site.
+In a future update to the site, I want to go one step further and check the reviews before adding them to the site.

 ## **Functionality Testing**